 I love open source.

-So from my daily work on my own apps, here I’ve selected favorites from my favorites iOS open source libraries.
+Working on my currency converter app for iPhone (a really handy app for travel to Europe <both Western and Eastern>, or Iceland), here I’ve selected favorites from my favorites iOS open source libraries.
 Order of these projects is totally random, all of them are simply awesome.

 The overwhelming majority of the libraries support CocoaPods, so adding them to your Xcode project is a breeze.

 On the bottom of the article you will find a TL;DR version — a simple list with only titles and links to the projects.
 If you’ll find this article useful, share it with your iOS dev buddies.
 Good things need to spread.

 This should be a standard, built-in into iOS way of dealing with empty table and collection views.
 By default if your table view is empty, the screen is empty.
 It’s not the best user experience you can have.

 With this library you just need to conform to a few protocols and iOS will beautifully take care of your collection view and display proper, good looking to user messages.
 No brainer for every iOS project.